mljar/mljar-supervised/docs/docs/tutorials/titanic.md

 ## The `Baseline`

 The `Baseline` algorithm is very important during initial analysis.
-It tells us about [quality of our data](/tutorials/random/) and helps to check if we need Machine Learning to solve this problem.
+It tells us about the [quality of our data](random.md) and helps to check if we need Machine Learning to solve this problem.

 Let's compute the percentage difference between the best model (`Ensemble`) and the `Baseline`: